rlf-arlut/tmrg/doc/source/triplication.rst

 Finite state machine
 ####################

-Understanding how triplication and voting can be done, lets try to protect a state machine.
+Now we understand how triplication and voting can be done, lets try to protect a state machine.

 fsm01 - triplication without voting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^